wesselb/varz/README.md

 `x = vs.get(5)` and `y = vs.get()`.
 This is the problem that parametrised specification addresses, which allows you to specify variables as *arguments to your function*.
-To indicate that an argument of the function is a variable, its type hint must be set accordingly, as follows:
+To indicate that an argument of the function is a variable, as opposed to a regular argument, the argument's type hint must be set accordingly, as follows:

 * **Unbounded variables:** `def f(vs, x: Unbounded)`.